BIT-ININ-WJ/bit-inin-wj.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://ac.bit.edu.cn/szdw/jsml/dhzdykzyjs1/7f7592439afd4af88117ad92d2351a75.htm'>ININ-WJ Group, School of Automation, Beijing Institute of Technology</a>.
+subtitle: <a href='https://ac.bit.edu.cn/szdw/jsml/dhzdykzyjs1/7f7592439afd4af88117ad92d2351a75.htm'>School of Automation, Beijing Institute of Technology</a>.

 profile:
   align: right